The Danger of Fireworks

 It’s that time of year again for backyard BBQ’s and holiday celebrations!
 Various local cities and towns will have fireworks displays that are sure to be amazing.
 Many families will enjoy these displays as well as lighting their own fireworks off at home.
-While the majority of these activities will go off as planned and without incidence, fireworks are not without risk to those handling or near them.
+Unfortunately, fireworks are not without risk to those handling or near them.

 It seems like an obvious statement, but injuries from fireworks can be severe.
-Approximately, 200 people on average go to the emergency room every day with fireworks-related injuries in the month around the 4th of July.
-A study by the U.S. Consumer Products Safety Commission (CPSC) found that hands and fingers were the most frequently injured body parts.
-These injuries accounted for 46% of all accidents involving fireworks.
+Approximately, 258 people on average go to the emergency room every day with fireworks-related injuries in the month around the 4th of July.
+A study by the U.S. Consumer Products Safety Commission (CPSC) found that hands and fingers were the most frequently injured body parts accounting for 36% of all injuries involving fireworks.

-This time of year, our Certified Hand Therapists (CHT) see an increase in hand injuries related to fireworks accidents.
+This time of year, our Certified Hand Therapists (CHT) see an increase in hand injuries related to fireworks.
 The children that we work with have many incidents related to, but not exclusive to holding firecrackers when they go off or having their hands burned by sizzling sparklers.
-In the report completed by the U.S. CPSC in 2012, children younger than 15 years old accounted for 30% of injuries related to fireworks, and those under the age of 20 accounted for 46% of all related emergency visits.
+In the report completed by the U.S. CPSC in 2015, children younger than 15 years old accounted for 26% of injuries related to fireworks, and those under the age of 20 accounted for 42% of all related emergency visits.

-Firecrackers, sparklers, and bottle rockets accidents are the primary cause of finger, hand, and arm injuries related to fireworks.
+Firecrackers, sparklers, and bottle rockets are the primary cause of finger, hand, and arm injuries related to fireworks.
 These three types of smaller fireworks are the most commonly used amateur fireworks.
-These accidents account for 57% of all firework injuries.
+They account for 49% of all firework injuries.

 Fireworks come in all shapes and sizes.
 They dazzle, sparkle, pop, and sizzle!
 Children are naturally drawn to the fun effects that fireworks can make.
-It is recommended that only adults handle personal fireworks and more specifically only one at a time.
-This will help to decrease potential risk to anyone in viewing distance.
-Under no circumstances should children under the age of 18 be able to handle fireworks whether lit or unlit.
-Even sparklers, which may seem innocent and fun, come with some risk and should not be handled by children.
+However, it is important for families to understand that there is no safe way to use at-home fireworks.
+Even sparklers, which may seem innocent and fun, come with some risk and should not be handled by children because they can reach temperatures hot enough to melt some metals.
 They are responsible for the most injuries to those under the age of 5.

 Fireworks are meant to be enjoyed as part of large displays that captivate audiences and allow families and friends to share in the fun.
-The American Society for Surgery of the Hand (ASSH) recommends attending public fireworks displays instead of setting them off at home.
-However, if you choose to set them off yourself, be sure that they are legal to own and use where you live.
-If you want to check which fireworks are legal and aren’t in your area, you can find that information at The American Pyrotechnics Association website.
-And, if you do decide to set off your own fireworks, please use extreme caution and keep them far from any children in the area.
+The American Society for Surgery of the Hand (ASSH) as well as the American Academy of Pediatrics recommend attending public fireworks displays instead of setting them off at home.
 Have a safe and happy summer!

-To learn more about summer safety, join Dr. Mike in PediaCast!
+To learn more about summer safty, join Dr. Mike in PediaCast!